-Black-ish's Jennifer Lewis Makes Statement in Nike at 2018 Emmy Awards
+Black-ish's Jenifer Lewis Makes Statement in Nike at 2018 Emmy Awards

 Jordan Strauss/Invision/AP

-Jennifer Lewis is showing her support for Colin Kaepernick in stylish fashion.
+Jenifer Lewis is showing her support for Colin Kaepernick in stylish fashion.

-The Black-ish star posed on the red carpet in a black and red Nike pullover, with the classic swoosh logo bedazzled in jewels.
+The Black-ish star posed on the 2018 Emmy Awards red carpet in a black and red Nike pullover, with the classic swoosh logo bedazzled in jewels.
 She paired the comfy sweater with leggings and Nike shoes.
 To top the look off she chose a classic red lip.

 Her attire for the A-list event comes after football player Colin Kaepernick was made the face of Nike's newest ad campaign.
 His message as the representative for the company is: "Believe in something, even if it means sacrificing everything," which is likely a subtle nod to his insistence on taking a knee during the Pledge of Allegiance at NFL games.
 The announcement of the campaign ignited backlash across the country, prompting some to set their sneakers on fire.